Golf Psychology Determines Your Consistency and Performance!

 General Sport Psychology principles are just that: generalized.
 They have been developed with other, much easier sports.
 Most Sport Psychologists start with general sport psychology concepts developed with Olympic athletes and college athletes.

-Just like the swing advice of focussing on your swing keys makes you left brained and less athletic, therefore less consistent.
+Just like the swing advice of focusing on your swing keys makes you left brained and less athletic, therefore less consistent.
 Bad golf psychology can easily lead you astray.

 Most sport psychologists in golf are coming from this background.
 Some have education and some don’t.
 There is no control over who calls themselves a sport psychologist.
 No licensing to practice golf psychology.
 Buyer beware.

 There are three fundamental skills or foundation skills for your mental game, for everyone’s mental game.
 You need a method of focusing.
 You need methods for controlling your thoughts.
 You need awareness of and ability to manage your level of arousal.

 Current Generally Recommended Focus Method- The Pre-Shot Routine